Digital media receivers buying guide

 - "Wow" factor: Top-end stereos offer a more striking visual appearance — multicolor fluorescent displays, customizable graphics, and motorized faceplates, for example.

-- We include step-by-step instructions specific to your car, and with most orders, a deep discount for the installation hardware you'll need.
+- We include step-by-step instructions specific to your car, available for most vehicles, for free; for most vehicles, we also have the installation parts and accessories you'll need.

 - A panel removal tool will make the installation easier in most cars and help prevent scratching your dash.